 HELPFUL TIPS FOR STORING CORN

 Corn prefers to go in the fridge with its ‘clothes on’!
-I recommend cutting the silks off for storage and keep for up to 5 days in the fridge from fresh!
-On these very hot days try not to transport corn in the trunk of your car if possible as it will begin to cook!!!
+For ultimate freshness, keep the husk on until right before you cook it!
+I recommend cutting the silks off for storage and keep in the fridge for up to 5 days from fresh!
+On these very hot days try not to transport corn in the trunk of your car if possible as it will begin to cook and can alter the flavour of you corn!

 Enjoy your Snyder’s Corn!!!